 Roger is a platform that allows parents (and other role models) to pre-record stories for their children to hear before bed.

-Parents record featured stories via a mobile app and upload their content to Roger's queue.
-At bedtime, children can hear the stories by interacting with the product.
+Parents record stories via a mobile app and upload their content to Roger's queue.
+At bedtime, children can listen to the stories by interacting with the product.

 Get ready for bed

 When it's time for bed, Roger will calmly sound for a 6-minute window.
 Simply lift Roger's head to tune in to the story.
 A light indicates how much time is left until the story starts, giving children a few extra minutes to get ready for bed.

 The nightlight indicates how much time is left until the story begins.

 When the light makes a full rotation, the story begins with a pavlovian chime and ritual anecdote about bedtime.

 Over the course of the story—about 12 minutes, the light slowly dims.
 When the story is done, Roger wishes the child goodnight and notifies their parents they've gone to bed.